 TNC bestowed its 3rd generation of Soil Health Hero awards on January 27, 2022, at the Annual Great Lakes Crop Summit.
 A premier agricultural event, this program brings together thousands of community members to learn and share in the latest best practices, tools and resources—and to hear from innovators, like our Soil Health Heroes, that are leading the way in the industry.

-One great first step?
-Plug in to a local farmer-led watershed group (FLWG) in Michigan’s Saginaw Valley!
 An FLWG is a grassroots gathering of local farmers and land managers from the same general area—usually a watershed.
-These self-governed groups are led by farmers and driven by members (your neighbors)!
-They are independent of any particular organization or agency.
+These self-governed groups are led by farmers and driven by members!
+They are independent of any particular organization.

 The primary focus of FLWGs is on collaboration and addressing specific needs of the local watershed, such as water quality, rural aesthetics and other local resource concerns.